OleSTEEP/TuroRudi/.github/README.md

 (this list will be updated in the future)

 This mod support patchouli documentation.
-If you want read some mod docs, install patchouli mod!
+If you want read some mod docs, please, install patchouli mod!

+### Compilation
+If you want to play with the latest features, you need compile this mod:
+* Download code from this page (or `git clone` it)
+* Download java and add it to PATH
+* Go to downloaded (or cloned) directory
+* `.\gradlew.bat build` for Windows
+* `./gradlew build` for UNIX
+* Mod .jar file will be located in build/libs directory

 ### Credits
 * Mojang